Spotify pulled a Spotify

 This UI was perfect for hosting a karaoke night at home with a projector or a big TV.

-In 2022, Spotify actually tested an innovative "karaoke mode", and seemed to be on track to compete with Apple Music’s phenomenal word-synced lyrics and ability to adjust the volume of the vocal track.
-Alas, Spotify has evidently changed course.
+In 2022, Spotify actually tested an innovative "karaoke mode", and seemed to be on track to compete with Apple Music’s phenomenal word-synced lyrics and ability to independently adjust vocal track volume.
+Spotify has changed course, and instead, ended up trying to paywall lyrics, and then reversed course after receiving user backlash.

-When companies tamper with features that have been reliable cornerstones of their software, you’re reminded of the reality we live in, where constant, seamless software updates keep things smooth and new, with the tradeoff of losing most of the control over the software you use.
-There’s nothing that bounds these online services to respect your habits and preferences.
+When companies tamper with features that have been reliable cornerstones of their software, you’re reminded of the reality we live in, where constant, seamless software updates keep things smooth and new, with the tradeoff of losing control over the software you use.
+There’s nothing that binds these online services to respect your habits and preferences, and we’re reminded of it every so often.

 The new version.
-It’s harder to see which lyric line is the current one, and the UI sucks for large screens.
+The contrast between the text color of previous/current lyrics and upcoming lyrics is much more difficult to spot, and the UI generally doesn’t scale to high-dpi or low-dpi screens.
 It seems to take ages for the bottom bar to disappear.

 (The old UI) Wanted to check on the song length?
 This simple UI pops up and disappears quickly when you mouse away.